 Author: Claire Bell

-The first site for the surface is in Craigieburn in the Northern suburbs of Melbourne, Victoria, and it is hoped that councils around Australia will use TonerPlas™ as a sustainable road surface and as part of the solution to turn waste into recycled products.
+The first site for the surface is in Craigieburn in the Northern suburbs of Melbourne, Victoria, with another site scheduled in Sydney for July, and it is hoped that councils around Australia will use TonerPlas™ as a sustainable road surface and as part of the solution to turn waste into recycled products.

 The figures are impressive, just 1km of TonerPlas™ uses the equivalent of 530,000 plastic bags, 168,000 glass bottle equivalents and 12,500 used printer cartridges.
 It also uses 134 tonnes of reclaimed asphalt and has a total 25% recycled material content.